Superflows-AI/docs/docs/07-ui-components/04-superflows-sidebar.md

 The URL of the Superflows deployment.
 This defaults to the cloud deployment, but if you're self-hosting, or connecting to a local deployment, you'll need to change this.

+Also, if using an API Gateway, set this to the URL of the API Gateway.

 ---

 **AIname** `string`